-Fire and explosion hazard! ▲ WARNING Do not weld on containers or pipes that contained flammable/combustible materials or gases.
+Fire and explosion hazard!
+A WARNING Do not weld on containers or pipes that contained flammable/combustible materials or gases.

-Arc welding closed cylinders or containers such as tanks or drums can cause explosion if not properly vented!
-Verify that any cylinder or container to be welded has an adequate supplied respirator.
+containers such as tanks or drums can cause explosion if not properly vented!
+Verify that any cylinder or container to be welded has an adequate ventilation hole, so that expanding gases can be released.